Andrew T. Tsubaki

-Andrew Takahisa Tsubaki (November 29, 1931 - December 16, 2009) was a 20th & 21st century Japanese theatre scholar who contributed to the presence and practice of Japanese theatre styles in the Western world.
+Andrew Takahisa Tsubaki (November 29, 1931 - December 16, 2009) was a Japanese theatre scholar who contributed to the presence and practice of Japanese theatre styles in the Western world.

 Tsubaki received extensive education in writing, teaching, and theatrical practices prior to his long-term career at the University of Kansas, a three-decade residency that spanned the years 1968-2000.
 Tsubaki was most well-known for his pedagogy of Noh, Kyōgen, and Kabuki theatre and scholarly publications and reviews.
 In 2006, he was awarded the honor of joining the Order of the Sacred Treasure.

 Education

 Tsubaki graduated in 1954 from Tokyo Gakugei University with a degree in English.
 After teaching high school in Japan, Tsubaki traveled to Saskatoon, Canada supported by a grant from the University of Saskatchewan, where he obtained a Canadian postgraduate diploma in theatre from 1958-59.
 Immediately after Saskatchewan, he pursued a Master of Arts in theatre from Texas Christian University and graduated in 1961.
 Tsubaki concluded his degree-seeking pursuits in 1967 after he received his P.h.D from the University of Illinois at Urbana–Champaign.